SaminSarker05/ToTheMoon/README.md

 Taee - Created a demo branch with Samin and practiced creating branches, dealing with merge conflicts, and understanding the github network feature.

 Samin - Created a demo branch with Taee and practiced creating branches, dealing with merge conflicts, and understanding the github network feature.

+5/25

+Taee - Created setup, candle, and tool classes.
+Developed a primitive system for determining which button/mode is pressed